 Credits: Titanic, Eternal Sunshine of the Spotless Mind, Revolutionary Road, Finding Neverland

 Also Rankedsee more on Kate Winslet

 While Alec Guinness's career was in no way made by his portrayal of Obi-Wan Kenobi in Star Wars (he previously starred in many other major films including Lawrence of Arabia, Great Expectations, Doctor Zhivago and The Bridge on the River Kwai), Obi-Wan was nonetheless a role that re-popularized Guinness to a new generation of film-goers.

 As the story goes, the classically-trained Guinness immediately regretted taking the role of Kenobi because he felt that the film's dialogue was stilted and poorly written.
 In fact, he hated the character so much that he was the first in line to kill off Kenobi.

 As Star Wars grew more and more successful, Guinness's animosity towards the project also grew exponentially.
 In his autobiography, A Positively Final Appearance: A Journal, Guinness tells an anecdote about one time when a young boy approached him for an autograph.
 The kid told Guinness that he was a huge fan of Star Wars and had watched Episode IV: A New Hope over 100 times.
 Guinness agreed to give him an autograph, but only under the condition that he never watch the film again.

 Age: Died at 86 (1914-2000)

 Birthplace: Maida Vale, London, United Kingdom

 Credits: Star Wars: Episode IV - A New Hope, Lawrence of Arabia, Star Wars: Episode V - The Empire Strikes Back, The Bridge on the River Kwai

-#31 on The Most Beloved US Veteranssee more on Alec Guinness
+#92 on The Coolest Actors Eversee more on Alec Guinness